soulmachine/docker-images/tor/README.md

 {"IsTor":true,"IP":"45.64.186.122"}
 ```

+If you see the above output, it means the SOCKS proxy is working.

+Configure your browser/client to use the SOCKS proxy server at at `127.0.0.1:9050`

 ## Connect to the HTTP Proxy

-Configure your browser/client to use the HTTP proxy server at at `127.0.0.1:8118`

 Validate the HTTP proxy: